Metropolitan Branch Trail: District of Columbia

 On July 9, 2013, a 500-foot section between Monroe Street and the CUA Metro station opened as part of the Monroe Street Market development.
 On May 30, 2014, a roughly 2,000-foot section of the trail opened as a curb-protected, two-way bike lane along 1st Street NE from G Street NE to M Street NE.
 This was connected to the existing trail in November 2014 by a 572-foot protected bike lane on M Street, and then extended 812 feet south along 1st Street from G Street NE to the stub at Columbus Circle NE on August 12, 2015.
 The Rhode Island Avenue Pedestrian Bridge over the rail line, which connects the trail on the west side to the Rhode Island Avenue Metro Station on the east, opened on December 31, 2014, after more than 15 months of work.

 On October 31, 2017, DDOT issued a Notice to Proceed for the design-build construction of the next phase of the Metropolitan Branch Trail: the "Fort Totten section" from John McCormack Drive in Brookland to the Fort Totten Metro Station.
 That work was to be completed in 2020, but was delayed by contractor problems and the COVID-19 pandemic.
 The first completed section was an 800-foot replacement of the connector between Gallatin St NE and 1st Place NE; it re-opened on June 17, 2020.
 The section from the connector to the existing trail on John McCormack opened on April 23, 2022.

 On December 7, 2019, the section between Q and R Streets NE, closed since August 2019, reopened as part of construction of Alethia Tanner Park.
 The trail in that block had always hugged the outside of the parcel, but the new design allowed it to cut across the parcel, removing two sharp turns.
 On March 18, 2020, NoMa Parks Foundation completed a Henry Thomas Way Drive connector as part of the same project.
 The park itself opened on June 25.

-From April to June of 2021, DC built a 450-foot section of the trail along Eastern Avenue from the Maryland boundary, where it connected to an existing section built by Montgomery County, to Piney Branch Road.
+From April to June 2021, DC built a 450-foot section of the trail along Eastern Avenue from the Maryland boundary, where it connected to an existing section built by Montgomery County, to Piney Branch Road.

+In summer 2023, DDOT began work on the last major unbuilt section in the District, from Fort Totten to Takoma.
+The segment from Fort Totten Metro Station Parking Area to South Dakota Ave NE was completed in fall 2024.
+The segment from South Dakota Ave NE to Blair Road NW section was built between late 2023 and fall 2024.
+Construction along Blair Road from Oglethorpe St NW to Aspen St NW, which began in spring 2024 was completed in Fall of 2025.
+A ribbon cutting ceremony for the whole Fort Totten-Takoma section was held on November 12, 2025.